Dylan Mbayo: Early life

 Born in Belgium, Mbayo is of Congolese descent.
 Mbayo is the son of retired footballer Marcel Kimemba Mbayo, who also played for Lokeren.

 Club career

 On 3 August 2021, he signed a five-year contract with Kortrijk.

+On 5 January 2024, Mbayo joined Dordrecht in the Netherlands on loan.
+On 7 August 2024, Mbayo returned to the Netherlands and joined PEC Zwolle on loan with an option to buy.